Chapter 1:

 Turning back, and also a little bit downwards, I saw her: a woman, 1,65m, approximately 52kg.
 Curly, dark brown hair, wolf cut, fair skin, and her eyes were dark brown as well.
 Blue sweatshirt, black skirt.

 I gazed forward, meeting her glasses.
 Round, thin and with a dark frame.
-Her eyes looked back at me, with a smile.
+Her eyes looked back at me, with a smile right below.

 “It’s been so long!
-How’s your vacation been?”, she shahid, having already approached completely.
-Anyone looking from outside would know we’re interacting with each other.
-Two strangers couldn’t be this close together and looking at each other.
+How’s your spring break been?”, she said, having already approached me completely.
+Anyone looking from the outside would know we’re interacting with each other.
+Two strangers couldn’t possibly be this close while looking straight at each other.

 “Rio!
-It’s been a while”, I replied, nostalgic with the times at which I could look at her answers during the all-school exams.
-I would sit behind her, and lean into the wall, while she would lean to the opposite side…
+It’s been a while”, I replied, warmly recalling the times in which I could look at her answer sheet during the all-school exams.
+I would sit behind her, and lean towards the wall, while she would lean in the opposite direction, offering me a clear view of her test.

 However, our relationship, for all things good and bad, never went beyond that: a shirker and his caretaker.
 A genius, letting me abuse her kindness to get ahead of the study calendar.

-Her choice of degree in college, however, doesn’t reflect the full extent of her capabilities.
-If I asked her, right here and right now, and no cheating allowed, what the head of a tapeworm is called—
+Her choice of degree in college, however, didn't reflect the full extent of her capabilities.
+If I asked her, right there and then, and no cheating allowed, what the head of a tapeworm was called —

 “scolex”, she murmured.